Fastening Technology

 If the assembly is subject to vibrations or movement, use fasteners that are specifically designed to resist loosening under such conditions.

-Remember that proper technique and attention to detail are crucial when using fasteners in sheet metal work.
+Proper technique and attention to detail are crucial when using fasteners in sheet metal work.
 Incorrectly chosen or improperly installed fasteners can compromise the structural integrity of the joint, which could lead to failure over time.

-Almec's team are fully experienced in the the choice and application of fasteners in sheet metal manufacturing and can offer advice on the best way to incorporate fasteners into your design.
+ALMEC's team are fully experienced in the the choice and application of fasteners in sheet metal manufacturing and can offer advice on the best way to incorporate fasteners into your design.

 We also hold a large selction of stock of the more commonly used fasteners and with multiple machines and automatic feeding can guarantee fast lead times to ensure you supply chain is maintained.